 - The tail of the dog has to be White tipped Black.

-Although, dogs carrying the Mantle pattern may vary yet a pure White muzzle and collar with White front is most desirable.
+Although, the Mantle pattern may vary yet a pure White muzzle and collar with White front is most desirable.
 A White blaze is optional for the Mantle Great Dane.

 Mantle Great Dane Ear Cropping